Consent orders and binding financial agreements

 Settlement of property disputes

-Consent Orders are court enforced orders which can deal with property settlements as well as parenting matters, unlike BFAs which can only address property matters.
+Consent Orders are court enforced orders which can deal with property settlements as well as parenting matters, unlike Binding Financial Agreements which can only address property matters.
 Furthermore when considering issues relating to parenting, consent orders are, in practice, more enforceable than the alternative (and non binding) parenting plans.
 When consent orders regarding the care arrangements of a child are filed the court must be satisfied that the orders are in the child's best interests prior to granting the application.

 The primary advantage of Consent Orders is certainty with respect to enforceability.
 In addition consent orders are often more economical, when entered into early in the process (reduced legal and litigation fees).
 Though not strictly necessary, it is recommended that legal advice is sought before agreeing to consent orders (parties involved merely have to sign an affidavit stating that they are aware of their right to do so).
 It is strongly recommended that the party proposing the orders for consent should engage assistance with the drafting and this may place the other party at a disadvantage.
 Furthermore the financial disclosure required in the filing of consent orders is less invasive as those required by court proceedings.
 However, there remains a duty for disclosure between the parties (not to the courts) to be full and frank.